Six hundred employees in multiple locations

 Managing Director: Eva Halldén.

-Communications: Anna Porelius.
-Responsible for internal and external communication, contacts with the media and the community, sponsoring, company profile and added value.
+Communication: Anna Porelius.
+The department’s main task is to be responsible for internal and external communication, press and public relations, sponsoring, company profile and added value.

 Human Resources: Ann-Louise Wiklander.
-Responsible for the operation of the company’s HR procedures and supporting the executive management on personnel issues.
+The department’s main task is to be responsible for the operation of the company’s HR procedures and supporting the executive management on personnel issues.